Sign in to access your Salford customer account, or see our other accounts.

 • How people will travel to, through and from the area, and how they can move easily to and from the city centre

-The design team have worked with both councils to develop the draft SRF, which has undergone public consultation.
+The design team have worked with both councils to develop the SRF, which has undergone public consultation.
 During this process, local people, businesses and other stakeholders were invited to give their thoughts and ideas about the plans.

-The draft SRF proposals
+The SRF proposals

 The key themes of the SRF include: